 You can find green garlic in the spring at farmers' markets or better grocery stores.
 Look for green garlic with fresh green tops.
 Avoid dried ends or soggy leaves.
 Browning or dirty outer leaves can be stripped off as you would with green onions.
 Green garlic is sold whole, with the bulbs still on.
 In some markets, you can select the number of stalks you want.
 Others may have them prepackaged in rubber bands in groups of five or so stalks.
 If you are looking for a large amount, talk to a farmer or market manager about how to buy in bulk.
 Green garlic can be grown at home.
 It should be planted in the fall and picked in the spring when the plants are 10 to 15 inches high.
 Pull the whole plant (including the bulb) out of the ground.
 Remove the outer leaf and then use it.

 You can store green garlic in the refrigerator for about 5 to 7 days.
 To keep it longer, wrap the green garlic in a damp paper towel, put it in a plastic bag, then store it in the refrigerator.
 Another option is to keep the green garlic in a tall glass with water covering the roots.
 Store the glass in the refrigerator.

 Nutrition and Benefits

 Green garlic has the same nutritional benefits as regular garlic.
-It has a high amount of allicin, a powerful antioxidant that helps the body in numerous ways.
+It has a high amount of allicin, a powerful antioxidant.
 Garlic is known to boost the immune system, stimulate circulation, and reduce the risk of certain diseases.